The CMO walks into the board meeting with a slide she's proud of.

 CFOs can't argue with that.

-How to Make the Shift (Without Waiting 2 Years)
+How to Make the Shift (Without Waiting Two Years)

 Start with One Metric